Marchhu36/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a pre-Ph.D. student from Department of Statistics, University of Wisconsin-Madison.
 My current academic interests lie in Statistical Learning and High Dimensional Data Analysis.
-I have been researching on tensor decomposition/regression under the supervision of Prof. Miaoyan Wang from February 2019.
+I have been researching on tensor decomposition and regression under the supervision of Prof. Miaoyan Wang from February 2019.
 Prior to UW-Madison, I obtained my BSc in Statistics degree from the School of Mathematics and Statistics, Wuhan University.